je-nunez/subsegment-tcp-speeds-l7/README.md

 This project is a *work in progress*.
 The implementation is *incomplete* and subject to change.
 The documentation can be inaccurate.

+# Requeriments

+You need to install the Python `Tornado` module:

+     pip install tornado

+or

+     easy_install tornado

 # Current state

 The old version was substituted by a new one based on the Tornado framework (with basic `TCPServer`s and `IOStream`s) since it has less issues with concurrency.
 The old version is still available here.